How to Reverse an Array in PowerShell

 PowerShell Arrays

-Each thing in an array has a spot, starting from 0.
-You use this spot number to grab whatever’s there:
+Each item in an array has an index, starting from 0.
+You use this index number to pick out the items:

-$array[0] # Gives you the first thing, which is 1
+$array[0] # Returns the first item, which is 1

-Also check out: How to Run CMD or PowerShell as SYSTEM or TrustedInstaller
+Also see: How to Run CMD or PowerShell as SYSTEM or TrustedInstaller

 $array = 1,2,3,4,5